sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 at this number.
 But for the moment we can use the simple definition of degrees of freedom, namely that the degrees of freedom equals the number of quantities that are observed, minus the number of constraints.
-So, for the ``drug`` factor, we observe 3 separate group means, but these are constrained by 1 grand mean, and therefore the degrees of freedom is 2.
+So, for the ``drug`` factor, we observe three separate group means, but these are constrained by one grand mean, and therefore the degrees of freedom is 2.
 For the residuals, the logic is similar, but not quite the same.
 The total number of observations in our experiment is 18.
-The constraints correspond to 1 grand mean, the 2 additional group means that the ``drug`` factor introduces, and the 1 additional group mean that the the ``therapy`` factor introduces, and so our degrees of freedom is 14.
-As a formula, thit is *N* - 1 - (*R* - 1) - (*C* - 1), which simplifies to *N* - *R* - *C* + 1.
+The constraints correspond to one grand mean, the two additional group means that the ``drug`` factor introduces, and the one additional group mean that the the ``therapy`` factor introduces, and so our degrees of freedom is 14.
+As a formula, this is *N* - 1 - (*R* - 1) - (*C* - 1), which simplifies to *N* - *R* - *C* + 1.

 Using the degrees of freedom and the square sums we calculated above, we can